elkorn/afronski.github.io/_posts/2013-11-02-low-level-nodejs-debugging-on-production.md

 However, if your application is running in a cluster mode (or you are running more than one Node.js application on your machine), this will fail and instead of *`pidof`* you have to pass a single *PID* value (from one application, master or one of the slaves, depends on what is interesting for you).

-You can also run *`strace`* in order to determine which system calls your program invoke before *death*:
+You can also run *`strace`* in order to determine which system calls does your program invoke before *death*:

 {% highlight bash %}
 ~ $ strace -ttT
 {% endhighlight %}

-After gathering certain amount of knowledge, armed with the stack traces, system calls invocations and memory footprint you have to *dig deeper* into the actual application code and maybe trying to reproduce that behavior in more *debuggable* environment :wink:.
+After gathering a certain amount of knowledge, armed with the stack traces, system call invocations and the memory footprint you have to *dig deeper* into the actual application code and maybe try to reproduce that behavior in a more *debuggable* environment :wink:.

 # References